junxit/us-congress-bills-111/metadata.md

 - 2010-11-19 — Message on Senate action sent to the House.
 - 2010-11-29 — Received in the House.
 - 2010-11-29 — Referred to the House Committee on House Administration.
+- 2010-12-01 — Considered under suspension of the rules. (consideration: CR H7823)
+- 2010-12-01 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+75.
+- 2010-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-01 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution.
+- 2010-12-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7823)
+- 2010-12-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7823)